dkmiller/msri731/README.md

 msri731
 =======

-Notes from MSRI workshop 731: perfectoid spaces and applications
+This repository contains live-TeX'd notes from the MSRI "hot topics" workshop 731: perfectoid spaces and applications.